momenttech/maestro-architecture/FindReply/README.md

 2. Build a list of paired questions.
    * Augmented questions must be paired only with questions from the same categories/contexts

 #### Step 5 : Best match

+Starting with **LaBSE** encoder, cosine similartiry measures (provided by FAISS module) can be directly used as a matching score if:
+* score is >= 0.90 for a question with more than 6 words
+* score is >= 0.75 for a question with less than 7 words

+> This shortcut will improve latencies without sacrifying accuracies.

 1. Send the list of questions pairs to rabbitMQ $MATCHING_QUEUE using the _Messaging_ library.
 2. Build the final reply with the best match and other candidates